 Essential Knowledge for Planning Your Visit to the Animal Kingdom

-There are key booking windows to secure dining reservations and make ride reservations at Disney’s Animal Kingdom.
-In this section, we will guide you through all the Essential Animal Kingdom knowledge you need to enjoy your vacation.
+Traditional key booking windows at Walt Disney World, including how you make dining reservations, have changed in recent years.
+We will guide you through all the Essential Animal Kingdom knowledge you need to enjoy your vacation.

 Animal Kingdom Park Hours